-- 50. (a) The Chairperson of the board shall be an independent non-executive director and shall be ordinarily resident in Ghana unless it can be demonstrated to the Bank of Ghana that the position can be held effectively by a non-resident who is able to attune the strategic direction of the regulated financial institution with the developments in Ghana.
-The Chairperson shall provide leadership to the Board and ensure that board decisions are taken on a sound and well-informed basis.
-He/she should encourage and promote critical discussion and ensure that dissenting views can be expressed and discussed within the decision-making process. - (b) The Board Chair shall encourage constructive relationship with the Board and between the Board and Management. - (c) To promote checks and balances in the governance structure of regulated financial institutions, the board chairperson shall not serve as a chair of any board sub-committee. - 51.
+- 36. (a) The Chairperson of the Board shall be an independent director and shall be ordinarily resident in Ghana unless it can be demonstrated to the Bank of Ghana that the position can be held effectively by a non-resident who is able to attune the strategic direction of the Regulated Financial Institution with the developments in Ghana.
+The Chairperson shall provide leadership to the Board and ensure that Board decisions are taken on a sound and well-informed basis.
+The Chairperson should encourage and promote critical discussion and ensure that dissenting views can be expressed and discussed within the decision-making process. - b) The Chairperson shall encourage constructive relationship within the Board and between the Board and Management. - c) To promote checks and balances in the governance structure of Regulated Financial Institutions, the Board chairperson shall not serve as a chair of any of its Board sub-committee. - 37.
 The Board Chair shall be proposed for re-election within the maximum tenure of two (2) terms consisting of three (3) years per term.